LucasHoffSchmidt/Telecom_Customer_Churn_Classification/README.md

 - Jupyter Notebook of the development of the churn classification model: [Jupyter Notebook](customer_churn_prediction.ipynb)
 - Telecom customer churn dataset: [Telecom Customer Churn Dataset](telco-customer-churn-ibm-dataset/Telco_customer_churn.xlsx)
 - Other projects I have made: [Portfolio Website](https://lucashoffschmidt.github.io/)

-## Problem
-Determining the primary drivers behind customers churning and building a classification model that can determine the likelihood of a customer churning.

 ## Technologies Used
 **Tools and Platforms**